Appleby Frodingham CC

 Barnsley CC were founded in 1862 and were founder members of the Yorkshire League in 1936.
 Amongst several household names to have represented the club are Geoff Boycott and Darren Gough.
 Barnsley won the Yorkshire League title in 2006 and were three-times winners of the Yorkshire League Knock-Out Cup.
 The club became founder members of the YSPL in 2016.

 For the 2017 season, Barnsley merged with Woolley Miners CC to form the present club, with the senior team continuing to play at their Shaw Lane home of 157 years.

-In 2018, Barnsley were the first YSPL team to reach the final of the Yorkshire Leagues Knock-Out Cup, losing to Woodhouse Grange in the final at Treeton.
+In 2018, Barnsley achieved their best YSPL finish of fourth place, and were the first YSPL team to reach the final of the Yorkshire Leagues Knock-Out Cup, losing to Woodhouse Grange in the final at Treeton.